 Camden is a larger medium-sized city located in the state of New Jersey.
 With a population of 76,119 people and 19 constituent neighborhoods, Camden is the ninth largest community in New Jersey.

-Camden is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Camden isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Camden are a mix of both white- and blue-collar jobs.
 Overall, Camden is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Camden who work in office and administrative support (14.85%), healthcare suport services (9.77%), and sales jobs (8.73%).
+There are especially a lot of people living in Camden who work in office and administrative support (13.39%), healthcare suport services (9.51%), and sales jobs (9.34%).

 Camden is an extremely ethnically-diverse city.
 The people who call Camden home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Camden, accounting for 49.09% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Camden residents report their race to be Black or African-American, followed by White.
-Camden also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 47.99% of the city’s residents.
-Important ancestries of people in Camden include Jamaican, Italian, German, and English.
+Important ancestries of people in Camden include Irish, Italian, German, and African.

 The most common language spoken in Camden is English.
 Other important languages spoken here include Spanish and Vietnamese.